babashka/http-client/API.md

   * `:interceptors` - custom interceptor chain
   * `:client` - a client as produced by [`client`](#babashka.http-client/client).
 If not provided a default client will be used.
   * `:async` - perform request asynchronously.
 The response will be a `CompletableFuture` of the response map.
+  * `:async-then` - a function that is called on the async result if successful
+  * `:async-catch` - a function that is called on the async result if exceptional
   * `:timeout` - request timeout in milliseconds.
   * `:version` - the HTTP version: `:http1.1` or `:http2`.